codewithmark/simple-sendy/README.md

-# simple-sendy
+# Simpl Sendy

-This class will help send transactional email via the sendgrid(https://sendgrid.com/) api.
+With this simple class you can easily send transactional email via the [sendgrid](https://sendgrid.com/) api.

 ### How To Use It